 - The optical hardware needed for LSPR is much less complex since no prism is needed to couple the light, so the instrument can be made smaller and more affordable

-- Since the angle is not important, the instrument is much more robust against vibration and mechanical noise
+- Since measuring a reflected light angle is not important, the instrument is much more robust against vibration and mechanical noise

-- LSPR is not as sensitive to bulk refractive index changes, which causes errors in experimental data, because it has a much shorter electromagnetic field decay length
+- LSPR is not as sensitive to bulk refractive index changes, which can cause errors in the experimental data

 - No strict temperature control is needed, simplifying the instrument